cheshirekow/cmake_format/cmake_format/doc/usage.rst

                             If specified, print the default configuration to stdout and exit
       --dump {lex,parse,layout,markup}
+      --no-help             When used with --dump-config, will omit helptext comments in the output
+      --no-default          When used with --dump-config, will omit any unmodified configuration value.
       -i, --in-place
       --check               Exit with status code 0 if formatting would not change file contents, or status code 1 if it would